SkymindIO/skil-clients/android/docs/DefaultApi.md

 //import ai.skymind.skil.DefaultApi;

 DefaultApi apiInstance = new DefaultApi();
 String modelHistoryServerId = "modelHistoryServerId_example"; // String | Process GUID of the model history server.
-Run `$SKIL_HOME/sbin/skil processes` in a console to find out the model history server GUID.
+Run `$SKIL_HOME/sbin/skil services` in a console to find out the model history server GUID.
 ExampleEntity exampleEntity = new ExampleEntity(); // ExampleEntity | The example to add to the minibatch try {
     ExampleEntity result = apiInstance.addExampleToMinibatch(modelHistoryServerId, exampleEntity);